-Key Knowledge Point BOK Reference Study Guide Material According to Dr. James Reason, In an ideal world the level of should match the hazards of the productive operations - the parity zone.
-Safety Theory & Philosophy Dr. James Reason, Managing the Risks of Organizational Accidents, Ashgate Publishing Production and Protection: Two Universals The productive aspects of an organization are fairly well understood and their associated processes relatively transparent, the protective functions are both more varied and more subtle.
+Key Knowledge Point ВОК Reference Study Guide Material According to Dr. James Reason, In an ideal world the level ofshould match the hazards of the productive operations - the parity zone.
+Safety Theory & Philosophy Dr. James Reason, Managing the Risks of Organizational Accidents, Ashgate Publishing Production and Protection: Two Universals While the productive aspects of an organization are fairly well understood and their associated processes relatively transparent, the protective functions are both more varied and more subtle.
 Figure 1.2 introduces some of the issues involved in the complex relationship between production and protection.
-In an ideal world the level of protection should match the hazards of the productive apportations - the parity zone.
+In an ideal world the level of protection should match the hazards of the productive operations - the parity zone.
 The more extensive the productive operations, the greater is the hazard exposure and so also is the need for corresponding protection.
-But different types of production - and hence different organizations - vary in the severity of their operational hazards.
-Thus low-hazard ventures will require less protection per productive unit than will high-hazard ventures.
-In other words, the former can operate in a region below the parity zone, whereas the latter must operate above it.
-Protection
+But different types of production - and here different organizations - vary in the severity of their operational hazards.
+Thus low-hazard words, the former can operate in a region below the parity zone, whereas the latter must operate above it.
+Protection Protection Bankruptcy High hazard ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures ventures

 Key Knowledge Point ВОК Reference Study Guide Material According to Dr. James Reason - Since production creates the resources that make protection possible, its needs will generally have priority throughout most of an organization's lifetime.
-This is partly because those who manage the organization possessrather thanskills, and partly because the information relating to production is direct, continuous, and readily understood.
-Safety Theory & Philosophy Dr. James Reason, Managing the Risks of Organizational Accidents, Ashgate Publishing Figure 1.2 Outline of the relationship between production and protection Despite frequent protestations to the contrary, the partnership between production and protection is rarely equal, and one of these processes will predominate, depending on the local circumstances.
-Since production creates the resources that make protection possible, its needs will generally have projection possess productive rather than protective skills, and partly because these who manage the organization possess productive rather than protective skills, and partly because these who manage the organization possess productive rather than protective skills, and partly because these who manage the organization possess productive rather than protective skills, and partly because these who manage the organization posses productive rather than protective skills, and partly because these who manage the organization possess productive rather than protective skills, and partly because these who manage the organization posses productive rather than protectives.
+This is partly because those who manage the organization possess rather than skills, and partly because the information relating to production is direct, continuous, and readily understood.
+Safety Theory & Philosophy Dr. James Reason, Managing the Risks of Organizational Accidents, Ashgate Publishing Figure 1.2 Outline of the relationship between production and protection arely equal, and one of these processes will predominate, depending on the local circumstances.
+Since production creates the resources that make protection possible, its needs will generally have prognization possess productive rather than protective skills, and partly because the information relating to production is direct, continuous, and readily understood.
+By contrast, successful protection is indicated by the absence of negative outcomes.
 The associated information is indirect and discontinuous.
 The measures involved are hard to interpret and often misleading.
-It is only after a bad accident of rightening mear-miss that protection comes - for a short period - upper most in mind of those who manage an organization.
-Protection $ \frac{Protection}{Protection} \frac{Binkruptcy}{High hazard} Uow hazard ventures} Uow hazard Ventures \frac{Figure 1.2}{Dr. James Reason} \\ Managing The Risks of Organizational Accidents$
+It is only after a bad accident or frightening mear-miss that protection comes - for a short period - upper most in mind of those who manage an organization.